virtualmanu/Codeblocks-Themes/README.md

 To install on different OS, follow instructions on the site mentioned above or watch this video : https://www.youtube.com/watch?v=H-7uVSrnrnU

-On ubuntu, I did these things to install:
+On ubuntu, I did these things to install: Download the 'theme.conf' file in this repo

 1. Exit CodeBlocks if already opened.
 2. Open terminal and type, cb_share_config